JearnLava/JearnLava/README.md

 ## Things About Me:
 - 🌍 **I’m a passionate Minecraft developer** and love enhancing the gameplay experience through my plugins.
 - 🎮 **I occasionally develop games in Unity.**
+- 🌲 **Outside of coding, I enjoy outdoor adventures** like bushcraft, survival, and exploring nature. 🏕️🔥
 - 💻 **Technologies that fascinate me**: React, JavaScript, Node.js, and everything the web has to offer!
 - 📚 **I'm constantly learning** new things, especially in front-end development and UI/UX design.
 - 🤝 **I love contributing to open-source projects** and sharing my knowledge with the community.
 - 🧩 **I love challenges**, especially in debugging and solving problems in code.
 - 💡 **My programming philosophy**: "If it works, let it run!"

+### ⚡ **Fun Facts:**
+- **"If it works, let it run!"** – My motto in programming: if the code works, why change it?
+- 🌳 **When I'm not debugging code, I'm building a shelter in the forest** or enjoying a campfire.
+- **"I have developed many Minecraft networks, but never made them publicly accessible."** – I'm a huge Minecraft fan and have built several networks for personal projects, though they were never released to the public.

 ## 💻 Tech Stack: